keikaavousi/nextjs-shop/README.md

-This is a [Next.js](https://nextjs.org/) project for the "Nextjs Online Tutorial"
+This is a sample [Next.js](https://nextjs.org/) shopping webiste created for the "Nextjs Online Tutorial"